collective/collective.noticeboard/README.txt

 Take care to choose the right version of collective.js.jqueryui.
 They offer different versions for each minor Plone Release, so we cannot suggest minimum versions.

-To get collective.noticeboard working on Plone 4.3 you need at least ``collective.js.jqueryui = 1.10.3`` which has not been released at the time of writing.
+To get collective.noticeboard working on Plone 4.3.x you need at least ``collective.js.jqueryui = 1.10.3`` which is not pinned by Plone 4.3.2.

+Noticeboard breaks with underscore 1.5.0, so we declared ``collective.js.underscore < 1.5.0`` as a dependency in setup.py.

 Editing in overlays should work with the differnt version of Products.TinyMCE shipped with Plone 4.1, 4.2 and 4.3.